la2050/archive/_projects/2015/climate-ready-roofs.md

    Grid Alternatives Greater Los Angeles: GLA is a non-profit solar company that provides solar electric systems to low-income families at no cost.
 The solar arrays are installed using community volunteers and individuals seeking job training for the solar industry.
 GLA’s vision is a successful transition to clean, renewable energy that includes all people.
 Solar represents a solution to climate change that can be adopted now to reduce carbon emissions.

    Habitat for Humanity of Greater Los Angeles: Habitat LA has been providing housing solutions to low income families in greater Los Angeles since 1990.
 The largest affiliate west of the Mississippi, Habitat LA has built, renovated and repaired over 600 homes in the greater Los Angeles area and has helped build over 400 homes internationally.
 A commitment to the environment and sustainable building practices has been a core component of Habitat’s work for over a decade.
 Since 2008, Habitat LA has built more than 50 homes that have achieved Leadership in Energy and Environmental Design (LEED) certification, with 41 of those homes receiving Silver certification or higher
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Climate Resolve, GLA and Habitat LA have already come together to place a Climate Ready Roof pilot project for a low-income homeowner in South Los Angeles.
-Because there is already a model of how this project will work we have experience budgeting for a greater number of homes.
-Based on this initial project and our history of roof replacement and solar installations, we are confident that we can complete a minimum of eight projects with the $100,000 grant.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- EXPENSES
-   Personnel
-   Habitat LA Personnel $ 9,600
-   Grid LA Personnel $ 51,392
-   Taxes/Workers Comp/Benefits $ 17,580
-   Climate Resolve Personnel $ 24,600
-   TOTAL PERSONNEL $103,172

-   Non-Personnel
-   PR/ Communications $ 4,750
-   Solar Equipment $ 59,575
-   Construction materials (roof, fittings, conduit) $ 83,239 Program Evaluation $ 500
-   Permits $ 6,592
-   Architecture/ Engineering $ 800
-   General Liability/Auto Insurance $ 3,176
-   Travel $ 4,683
-   Indirect (rent, utilities, IT, phone) $ 14,423 TOTAL NON-PERSONNEL $177,738

-   TOTAL EXPENSES $280,910

-   INCOME
-   *Net proceeds from 8 solar installations $116,150 Product Donation (equipment and roofing) $ 53,214 TOTAL INCOME $169,364

-   FUNDING NEEDED $111,546
-   LA2050 Grant (if awarded) $100,000
-   GAP TO BE RAISED $ 11,546

-   *CPUC-SASH Program, State of CA Cap and Trade solar incentives and federal tax credits How do you plan to scale the success of your proposal?: >- We see this initial project as highly scalable.
+How do you plan to scale the success of your proposal?: >- We see this initial project as highly scalable.
 This is a unique program that helps low-income people be part of the clean energy revolution.